7 Things You'll Regret in Old Age

 2. Staying in an unsatisfying job instead of taking risks and following your passion

-This regret goes hand in hand with the first one.
-More specifically, it has to do with the place where you choose to spend a large part your life.
+This regret goes hand in hand with the first, but it has more to do with the job in which you invest a large part of your life.